Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

-We formulated a method to compute the Minimum Energy Path of vortex nucleation in superconductors described by a Ginzburg-Landau energy functional.
-This is to the best of our knowledge the first solution of the full non-linear problem of vortex entry barrier.
-We showed that previously developed models to estimate the vortex nucleation barrier, based on London approximation, are in general inadequate to describe the process even for a perfectly flat surface.
-We show that the method allows to calculate vortex entry barriers for complicated geometries and that in general the barriers depend non-trivially on the geometry, the presence of other pinned vortices and coherence and penetration lengths.
-The vortex entry barriers are of key importance in applications of superconductors and the method can be used to geometrically optimize design of quantum devices such as single-photon detectors and qubits, as well as superconducting transmission lines and magnets.
-The approach can be applied to microscopic models and to the problem of sphalerons in high energy physics problems.
+Figure \ref{fig:roughness} compares the nucleation barriers $\Delta F_\textrm{n}/F_0$ for different dent depths $l$, as a function of the sharpness angle $\phi$.
+For $\phi=\pi$ we have the limit of a perfectly straight edge.
+The green line shows the nucleation barrier for $l=\xi$.
+We notice that the energy barrier is unaltered by the presence of the dent with a comparable or smaller roughness.
+Hence, roughness profiles with depths of the order of a coherence length have no effect on the nucleation barrier, independently of the sharpness of the dents.
+As $l$ increases, the barrier suppression becomes substantial, depending on the sharpness $\phi$.
+For $l=\lambda$ the dependence on $\phi$ is non-linear, whereas for $l>\lambda$ (in our case $l=4\lambda$), the barrier decreases linearly with $\phi$.
+In conclusion, we formulated a method to compute the minimum energy path in a gauge theory.
+We applied this method to solve the problem of vortex nucleation in the Ginzburg-Landau model of superconductivity.
+This is, a solution of the full nonlinear problem of the vortex entry barrier.
+The method allows calculating vortex entry barriers in the presence of surface roughness and impurities.
+We showed that previously developed models to estimate the vortex entry barrier, based on the London approximation, are, in general, inadequate to describe the nucleation process even for a perfectly flat surface.
+We find that the surface roughness at the scale of coherence length affects the barriers insignificantly, and thus for superconductors with short-scale surface roughness, the main mechanism for the surface barrier reduction is the modulation of the superfluid density at larger length scales near the surface.
+The method straightforwardly applies to three-dimensional configurations and to the geometries where demagnetization fields are important \cite{PhysRevLett.122.187702}.
+Such vortex entry barriers are of key importance in the design of quantum devices such as single-photon detectors and qubits, as well as superconducting rf cavities, transmission lines, and magnets.